myelintek/documentation/user/lab.rst

             .. image:: /_static/imgs/user/lab/set_x_forward_2.png
                 :width: 480

-#) Now, you may run the desired Linux GUI application in the lab,
+#) Now, you may run the desired Linux GUI application through the SSH connection at client side,
    and the window will be displayed at client side.